metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Column formatting](images/visualizations/column-header-formatting.png)

-The options you see of course will be different depending on the kind of column it is:
+The options you see will be different depending on the type of column you're viewing:

 **Dates**
 * `Date style` gives you a bunch of different choices for how to display the date.